Inside My Documentary Filmmaking Process

 Then I keep re-visiting the what, how and why.

-Why does she think the way she does?
-In other words, what has informed her thinking?
-What experiences have defined her and are defining her today?
-How could that change in the future?
-What is happening that is challenging her values?
-Why is it so essential to live the way she does?
-How will she get what she needs?
+In other words, what has informed their thinking?
+What experiences have defined them and are defining them today?
+Could that change in the future?
+What is happening that is challenging their values?
+Why is it so essential to live the way they do?

 ―Richard Feynman